As we welcome you to Healing Manor Hotel and The Pig and Whistle, we want to ensure that we can keep all of our customers and team safe.

 Dogs & Other Animals

 Dogs are welcome in The Pig & Whistle and outside areas.
 They can dine from their favourite dog-friendly menu.
-We ask that you ensure they are kept on a lead and not allow other guests to pet your dog, unless they are in your social ‘bubble’.
+We ask that you ensure they are kept on a lead and don’t sit on furniture.
 If you are planning your pooch, please do let us know upon booking so we can sure we have a table to allocate to you and your four-legged friend.

 If you are dining with children, please be responsible for their movements, as we have to ensure that all of our guests are able to enjoy a pleasurable dining experience.